RN to BSN

 Validation Credit (30 Credits) - NUR3000X

 Thirty hours of Nursing Validation Credits are awarded in the student’s last semester of enrollment in the BSN.
-These 30 hours are awarded based upon validation of previous nursing knowledge through satisfactory completion of NCLEX/licensure examination and acute care nursing experience.
+These 30 hours are awarded based upon validation of previous nursing knowledge through satisfactory completion of NCLEX/licensure examination.